avoccado/avoccado-bootloader-avr/README.md

     $ make atmega328 LED_START_FLASHES=0 RADIO_UART=1 FORCE_WATCHDOG=1 SUPPORT_EEPROM=1

 Your bootloader is ready to burn onto an atmega chip at optiboot_atmega328.hex.
-To burn it you can use another Arduino as described in README.TXT.
+To burn it you can use another "usbasp -c Arduino" as described in README.TXT.
 LED_START_FLASHES=0 is needed because the LED uses one of the SPI pins.
 BIGBOOT=1 gets enabled automatically.
 With both features enabled the bootloader takes up 1.5 kB instead of the original 0.5 kB.

 The nRF chip is expected to be connected to the arduino using the 3 standard SPI pins (MOSI, MISO, SCK) plus the CE and CSN pins of the nRF chip.
-By default optiboot assumes CE is wired to Analog Pin 1 (PC1) and CSN to SPI Slave Select (SS) aka.
-Digital pin 10 (PB2) because they're right next to the SPI pins on some Arduinos.
+By default optiboot assumes CE is wired to digital pin 9 (PB1) and CSN to SPI Slave Select (SS) aka.
+Digital pin 10 (PB2) because they're right next to the SPI pins on most MCUs.
 You can change that mapping in optiboot.c.

 FORCE_WATCHDOG=1 enables the watchdog when starting the user application -- it will reset your programs after 4s and force jumping back to bootloader for 1s, unless the program calls watchdog reset ("wdt")